‘Uncertainty is not our friend’: Scientists are still struggling to understand the sea level risks posed by Antarctica

 “Taken together, these studies by a large collection of the world’s top ice sheet experts show once again that ice sheet instability remains a wild card of climate change risk,” said Stefan Rahmstorf, an oceanographer at the Potsdam Institute for Climate Impact Research in Germany.

 “They show there is still large uncertainty how the ice sheets will respond to further global heating — and uncertainty is not our friend here.
-We know from Earth’s history that warming can lead to rapid ice sheet decay and large sea-level rise.”
+We know from Earth’s history that warming can lead to rapid ice sheet decay and large sea level rise.”

 To understand why the Antarctic matters so much, and why the ambiguity surrounding it matters, it helps to break down the sea level rise that the Earth will see in the year 2100 into its main components.